FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/ready-events.md

 _Required search params are not available: [url(globalSearchParameter): ""], [url(event): "undefined"], [channel: ""], [version:"NaN"]_

-If you are sure the message is not related to a custom js snippet it's possibly related to the order of elements.
+If you are sure the message is not related to a custom js snippet, it is possibly related to the order of elements.

 **IMPORTANT**